Vacuum Duct Hose 2025 Guide: Fix Low Suction, Clogs & Setup Issues Fast

 Finally, secure the hose in place to prevent it from moving or getting damaged.
 Use clips or mounts to keep it in position.
 If you need to store the hose, roll it up carefully without causing any kinks, as this can damage the hose and affect airflow.

-Maintaining your vacuum duct hose is key to keeping your Narwal robot vacuum and mop running smoothly.
+Maintaining your vacuum duct hose is key to keeping your Narwal robot vacuum and mop running smoothly, ensuring long-term suction performance and system reliability.
 If your hose is clogged, damaged, or worn out, it can affect the performance of your system.
 This section will guide you through regular maintenance, troubleshooting common issues like clogs, leaks, and collapsed hoses, and how to extend the lifespan of your hose.
 We'll also explain when it's time to replace the hose and why you should always consult with an official Narwal technician for any repairs.

 Robot vacuum docked in base with transparent view of vacuum duct hose system for auto-dust disposal and airflow routing.